aravindnair895/hair_classification/README.md

 - Trained and evaluated multiple ML algorithms
 - Assessed model performance using accuracy and confusion matrix

+### 3️⃣ Face Recognition System (OpenCV)
+- Implemented a face detection and recognition system using OpenCV
+- Applied computer vision techniques for facial feature extraction
+- Built a basic recognition pipeline for identity verification

 ---

 ## 📊 Workflow